mickfuzz/dyne_docs/src/terminal/docs/36-awk.md

 ## Example 1

-Let\'s say we want to print only those scores higher than 1,000,000 points.
+Let's say we want to print only those scores higher than 1,000,000 points.
 Also, we want only the first names of the persons who have achieved the scores.
-By using AWK, it\'s easy to extract this
+By using AWK, it's easy to extract this
 information:

     $ awk '$1 > 1000000 { print $2, $1 }' highscores.txt